 - 10.2 It is important that where parking is provided to adoptable standards, each parking space can be used as such.
-There are many examples in Soham and Barway where garages and spaces are provided which cannot be used as spaces due to their limited size. - 10.3 The Design Guidance and Codes sets out the minimum appropriate size for parking spaces together with appropriate parking space typology and design.
+There are many examples in Soham and Barway where garages and spaces are provided which cannot be used as spaces due to their limited size.
+Proposals which will have an unacceptable impact on road safety or cause an increase in on street parking having regard to the locations on Map 15 after considering mitigation, will be refused. - 10.3 The Design Guidance and Codes sets out the minimum appropriate size for parking spaces together with appropriate parking space typology and design.
+The provision of electric vehicle charging points is now addressed nationally in the Building Regulations.